cassidoo/threejs-light-party/README.md

 ---

 Let's add some more random rainbow colors to the lighting so it's not just white, and also make the trail a bit smoother (right now it's a little stiff).
 Maybe making it feel more "fluid" would be better, like if it dispersed a bit more.

----

-I added the word "GLOW" to the background, as you can see.
-Can you make the lights a little slower to disperse, and make it seem like the letters are a magnet?
-Remember to keep things fluid, maybe less bouncing.
 ```